 the difference is clear

-Dr. Orchin and Dr. Bailey both received their specialty training in a hospital-based program.
-A large portion of their practice is dedicated to treating more complex orthodontic treaments that require a combination of surgery and orthodontics to correct.
+Dr. Chelsea Murphy received her specialty training in a hospital-based program.
+A large portion of her practice is dedicated to treating more complex orthodontic problems that require a combination of surgery and orthodontics to correct.
 Read on to learn more about the surgical orthodontic services offered at Orchin Orthodontics, then call our Washington, DC office today to schedule a consultation!
 We also welcome patients requiring surgical orthodontic care from the Georgetown, Potomac, and Bethesda communities.

 Surgical orthodontics, also known as orthognathic surgery, is a type of orthodontic treatment used to correct severe cases that include bad bites, jaw bone abnormalities, and malocclusion.
 Oral and maxillofacial surgery is one of the nine recognized dental specialties, and it focuses on treating complex craniofacial cases that involve the mouth, jaw, face, and skull.

-Dr. Bailey and Dr. Orchin will recommend surgical orthodontics for you if your issue is more closely related to an underlying skeletal growth issue than tooth position.
-We are the premier providers of surgical orthodontics in Washington, DC.
-We are very comfortable and experienced with treating these complex cases to ensure you will receive the best care possible.
+Dr. Murphy will recommend surgical orthodontics for you if your issue is more closely related to an underlying skeletal growth issue than tooth position.
+As the premier providers of surgical orthodontics in Washington, DC, we are very comfortable and experienced with treating these complex cases to ensure you will receive the best care possible.

 When might surgical orthodontics be needed?